-2. Results
+3. Results

-2.1.
-Changing the Lipid Composition of FLs: The Importance of Cationic Lipids
+3.1.
+Changing the lipid composition of FLs: importance of cationic lipids

 The importance of positively charged lipids was investigated comparing two kinds of liposomes: one contained 1,2-dioleoyl-3-trimethylammonium-propane (DOTAP) a quaternary amine with +1 net charge in the head group range, the others contained 1,2-dioleoyl-3-dimethylammonium-propane (DODAP), a ternary amine without charge at pH 7.4 but with the same hydrophobic moiety (Figure 1A).
-These two lipids with comparable structures but different charges were embedded into liposomes additionally containing DOPE as neutral component and BODIPY FL-DHPE as aromatic component at a molecular ratio of DOPE/(DOTAP or DODAP)/BODIPY FL-DHPE = 1/1/0.1 mol/mol.
+These two lipids with comparable structures but different charges were embedded into liposomes additionally containing DOPE as neutral component and BODIPY FL-DHPE as aromatic component at a molecular ratio of DOPE/(DOTAP or DODAP)/BODIPY FL-DHPE= 1/1/0.1 mol/mol.
 Hydrodynamic size and zeta potential distributions of liposomes were measured using dynamic and electrophoretic light scattering (DLS), respectively.
 As shown in Figure 1B both liposomes had similar monomodal size distributions with maxima around 200 nm while their zeta potentials differed strongly.
 Liposomes containing DOTAP, a positively charged lipid, had a zeta potential of +41 mV (s.d.
 10 mV) whereas liposomes with DODAP had a negative zeta potential of -30 mV (s.d.
 10 mV) (Figure 1C).

-To test liposomal fusogenicity, Chinese hamster ovary (CHO) cells, as a typical mammalian cell line, were treated with the liposomes described above and liposomal uptake was visualized by fluorescence microscopy.
+To test liposomal fusogenicity chinese hamster ovary (CHO) cells were treated with the liposomes described above and liposomal uptake was visualized by fluorescence microscopy.
 Additional phase contrast micrographs yielded information about cell numbers and morphology (Figure 1D).
 When CHO cells were treated with liposomes containing DOTAP, a homogenous membrane staining was detected.
 This indicated complete mixing of liposomal and cellular membranes.
 In contrast to this, no liposomal uptake of CHOs was detected upon incubation with liposomes containing the neutral lipid DODAP.
 In both cases cell morphologies remained unchanged and appeared healthy.